-Officers of the SEPAC are elected by the general membership and hold office until June 30th of the following year.
-Elections shall occur by ballot (annually) at the May/June meeting.
+Executive Board members of the SEPAC are elected by the general membership and shall take office on the July 1st following their election, and run until June 30th of the following year.
+Annual elections shall typically occur in the May/June time frame.
 All voting members, as defined in Article IV, are eligible to make nominations.
-If any office becomes vacant, an election for that office shall be held at the next monthly meeting, with term to expire June 30th following the election.
+If any office becomes vacant, a special election for that office shall be held at the next monthly meeting, with term to expire June 30th following the election.

-Elections shall be decided by a simple majority vote of the general membership present at the May/June meeting, subject to the presence of a quorum.
-New officers shall take office July 1st, following their election.
+Elections and special elections shall be decided by a simple majority vote of the general membership present at the meeting, subject to the presence of a quorum.
+New Executive Board members shall take office July 1st, following their election.

 The SEPAC will inform the school district of the outcome of the annual elections and the names, addresses and phone numbers of the new board by July 1st of each year.

 In truly extraordinary circumstances, Executive Board members may remain in office for one (1) additional three (3) month period without the need for re-election, to run continuously with their elected term, with the objective of allowing the SEPAC to continue to function effectively, if they are willing.
 Examples of extraordinary circumstances are a natural disaster reasonably preventing an election meeting from being held before July 1st, or no quorum achieved after several bona fide meeting attempts.
 The absence of a candidate for a position does not constitute an extraordinary circumstance.

 Meetings are defined as any SEPAC business meeting, election meeting, committee meeting at which a quorum is met.